cfengine/documentation/reference/components.markdown

 default) is that the expensive functions will be run just once and then their result will be cached.

+Note that caching is per-process so results will not be cached between runs of e.g. `cf-agent` and `cf-promises`.

 **Type:** [`boolean`][boolean]

 **Default value:** true